shakes76/PatternAnalysis-2023/recognition/ADNI-Style-GAN2-s4696807/README.md

 # How to Use
-In order to run this model on the OASIS dataset and see the generated images, you can run the predict.py file.
-This file imports the necessary dataset, modules and training process from the dataset.py, modules.py and train.py files respectively.
-It trains the model on the OASIS dataset and then provides the loss for each epoch as well as the generated images.
+In order to run this model on the OASIS dataset and see the generated images, you can run the train.py file.
+This file imports the necessary dataset, modules from the dataset.py, modules.py files respectively.
+It trains the model on the OASIS dataset saves the models state every 20 epochs to be used for generation later.
 After the training is complete it plots a graph of the losses of the generator and discriminator networks over time to show that they begin to converge.

+In order to generate the sample images you can run the predict.py file which imports everything from train.
+It will load each of the saved models and generate 20 images for each with 5 different style vectors.